 It’s also gone wild in the classroom, with some teachers spending hours setting up daily shenanigans for their elves.
 If you’re on the fence about whether or not to add this little guy to your lesson plans, here are a few things to keep in mind:

 - The Elf on the Shelf has its roots in Christmas tradition — which may not be inclusive if you have children who do not celebrate the holiday in your classroom.
-If you’re looking to use the concept, you may want to substitute a snowman or similar non-holiday creature.
+If you plan to borrow the elf concept, you may want to substitute a snowman or similar non-holiday creature.

 - The Elf on the Shelf basic rules dictate that the little Santa scout is not to be touched by human hands, lest his magic rub off.
 Especially with the youngest children, this is a very big deal and something to keep in mind if you’re setting up fun Elf on the Shelf antics.
 Be aware you and your students will have to maneuver around whatever you’ve set up for a full day before he can be moved again.